 1. Their sleep environment isn’t promoting sleep.

-In the first year of life and beyond, two things are essential to promote good sleep.
+Two things are essential to promote good sleep in the first year of life and beyond.
 The first is to have your baby’s room dark for all naps and night sleep.
 The second is that the room is quiet except for white noise.
-Keeping the room dark helps to provide a calm environment for sleep but can be difficult to achieve during the day.
-So I recommend the use of blackout shades to block out the natural light.
+Keeping the room dark helps provide a calm environment for sleep but can be difficult to achieve during the day.
+So I recommend using blackout shades to block out the natural light.
 These can also help if your baby is struggling with early risings in the morning.

-2. Your baby is overtired when they are being put down for a nap.
+2. Your baby is overtired when putting them down for a nap.

 It seems logical that the longer you keep your baby awake, the more tired they will be.
 This should lead to a nice long nap, right?
-But this is actually one of the biggest myths when it comes to pediatric sleep.
+But this is one of the biggest myths regarding pediatric sleep.
 Babies can easily become overtired when they are kept awake longer than they can handle.
-One way you can easily avoid this is by following “awake windows,” which will vary based on your baby’s age.
+You can easily avoid this by following “awake windows,” which will vary based on your baby’s age.
 Below you will find the ranges that I recommend for each age group within the first 18 months of life.

 3. Your baby is unable to connect sleep cycles.

-For babies one and under, their sleep cycles are between 40-45 minutes.
-This is why we often see that babies take naps around this length of time.
+For babies, one and under, their sleep cycles are between 40-45 minutes.
+This is why we often see babies take naps around this length of time.
 But there are a couple of ways that you can help your baby learn to transition from one sleep cycle to the next.

 One way to do this is by holding your baby to extend the nap.
 But wait, won’t this create a bad habit?
 Actually, no, as long as it is done temporarily.
 You can do this by choosing one nap of the day to safely hold your baby if this helps them get a longer nap.
 Or you can do this by holding your baby once they wake up from a short nap.